 CURE CANCER GRANT APPLICATION PROCESS

 Cure Cancer funds early-career researchers as Chief Investigator of their project.
 These grants allow recipients to advance their research and to increase their chances of gaining funding from other grant agencies in the future.
 Cure Cancer funds innovative, high-achieving early-career researchers by assessing the applicant’s track record relative to opportunity.
 The funding may be used for the applicant’s own salary, the salary of a research assistant, and/or research materials for the specified project.

 Many Cure Cancer researchers who received this funding early in their careers are now among Australia and the world’s most prominent cancer researchers.

-In 2019 Cure Cancer Australia will again call for funding applications for project funding for early-career researchers via the Cancer Australia Priority Driven Collaborative Cancer Research (PdCCRS) Scheme.
-Applications for funding commencing 2020 will open early in 2019.
+In 2019 Cure Cancer is again calling for funding applications for project funding for early-career researchers via the Cancer Australia Priority-driven Collaborative Cancer Research (PdCCRS) Scheme.
+Applications for funding commencing 2020 opened in March 2019.
+The grants are offered from within the NHMRC Ideas Grant Scheme.

 1. Collaboration with Cancer Australia